 In December 2019, the Company and Acuitas Therapeutics, Inc. ("Acuitas") entered into a development and collaboration agreement, which agreement was amended and restated in October 2020.
 The Company agreed to reimburse Acuitas on a quarterly basis for its services performed related to the program activities based on an agreed upon number of fulltime employees committed to work on the program at an annual rate per employee, including reimbursement of reasonable external costs.
-These services commenced during 2020 and the Company recognized research and development expense of \$1.0 million and \$2.0 million for the years ended December 31, 2021 and 2020, respectively, related to the reimbursement of research and development services provided by Acuitas and technology maintenance fees.
-In 2020 upon the one-year anniversary of the agreement the Company had exercised one of its options to enter into a non-exclusive license agreement, as further described below.
+The Company recognized research and development expense of approximately \$0.1 million during the year ended December 31, 2022, and \$1.0 million for the year ended December 31, 2021, respectively, related to the reimbursement of research and development services provided by Acuitas and technology maintenance fees.
+Under the terms of the agreement, the Company allowed the development and option agreement to terminate upon reaching the third anniversary of the agreement in December 2022.